Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Introduction and results

 \subsection{Non-regular Lagrangian concordances in the symplectisation of $\R^3$}

-The existence of a flexible regular fillings is a crucial ingredient for constructing the contact isotopy in Theorem \ref{spun_iso}.
-While there exist plenty of regular fillings whose Weinstein complements are not flexible, we unfortunately do not have a criterion for the regularity of Lagrangians inside Weinstein cobordisms.
+The existence of a flexible regular filling is a crucial ingredient for constructing the contact isotopy in Theorem \ref{spun_iso}.
+While there exist plenty of regular fillings whose Weinstein complements are not flexible, we unfortunately do not have a good understanding of when regularity holds for Lagrangians inside Weinstein cobordisms.
 It is expected that all exact Lagrangian fillings in Weinstein domains are regular, as formulated by Eliashberg--Ganatra--Lazarev in \cite[Problem 2.5]{EliashbergGanatraLzarev20}.
 Furthermore, it was proposed there that any Lagrangian cobordism with a negative end which is not loose or stabilised Legendrian is regular.
 (In \cite{DimitroglouRizellGolovko19} the authors showed that this condition must be weakened to, at least, the condition that the negative end is not sub-loose, which means that it is not cobordant to a loose Legendrian.)

 Non-regular Lagrangian cobordisms were first constructed by Eliashberg--Murphy in high dimensions \cite{LagCaps} and Lin \cite{Lin} in dimension four.
 In these cases, the negative ends are stabilised (which means loose in higher dimensions).
-These Lagrangian cobordisms are non-regular for the basic topological reason that they have empty positive ends; such a regular oriented Lagrangian $L$ inside a Weinstein cobordism $W$ must define a non-zero homology class $[L]\in H_n(\overline{W},\partial_- \overline{W})$ relative the concave boundary of $\overline{W}$.
+These Lagrangian cobordisms are non-regular for the basic topological reason that they have empty positive ends; a regular oriented Lagrangian $L$ inside a Weinstein cobordism $W$ must define a non-zero homology class $[L]\in H_n(\overline{W},\partial_- \overline{W})$ relative the concave boundary of $\overline{W}$.

 Here we produce the first examples of Lagrangian concordances of Legendrian knots inside the symplectisation of three-dimensional contact vector space that are not regular; see Section \ref{sec:regular}.
 Note that the negative Legendrian ends of the constructed Lagrangian concordances are stabilised and, hence, they do not admit Lagrangian fillings. \begin{thm}[see Theorem~\ref{nonregular_concordance}] Let $\Lambda$ be a Legendrian knot that admits a decomposable Lagrangian disc filling.
 Then there exists an exact Lagrangian concordance $C \subset (\R_t \times \R^3,d(e^t\alpha_0))$ with concave Legendrian boundary $\Lambda_-$ obtained by $k$-fold positive and negative stabilisation of $\Lambda$ for $k \gg 0$ sufficiently large, and a convex Legendrian boundary $\Lambda_+$ which is the standard Legendrian unknot $U$ stabilised the same number of times. \end{thm} The proof of Theorem \ref{non-reg} relies on recent work by the first author \cite{Dimitroglou:Approximations}, where it is shown that a totally real concordance between Legendrian knots can be approximated by an exact Lagrangian concordance in the same isotopy class, after the knots have been stabilised sufficiently many times with both positive and negative stabilisations.
 For investigating the totally real concordances, in Appendix \ref{appendix_totally_real} we prove the analogue of Chantraine's result from \cite{Chantraine12} on the behaviour of classical invariants for Lagrangian concordances in the case of totally real concordances; see Theorem \ref{totallyreal}.